ulspeed/SonotoneJS/README.md

 Versions
 ========

+v0.4.7: Add the possibility to have Data-Channel connection only between peers

 v0.4.6: Add the possibilities to have 2 PeerConnections per user (Screen + Video)

 v0.4.5: Add the off() method in order to remove the events subscribed.
 Add tests.